 When breastfeeding is discontinued, an easy transition can be made to a combination pill.
 It is essential that the mini-pill be taken everyday at the same time to be effective.
 Noncompliance can result in an unintended pregnancy.

-This option is an injectable hormonal contraceptive, which is given every 3 months.
+is an injectable hormonal contraceptive, which is given every 3 months.
 Breastfeeding women should wait until 6 weeks after delivery before receiving their first injection.
-The progesterone-like hormone contained in Depo-provera will not harm the nursing infant, is almost 100% effective in preventing pregnancy, and will not reduce your milk supply.
-Side effects include irregular periods or absence of periods and weight gain.
+The progesterone-like hormone contained in Depo-provera will not harm the nursing infant and is almost 100% effective in preventing pregnancy.
+However, it may decrease milk production.
+Other side effects include irregular periods or absence of periods and weight gain.

 To improve their efficacy, condoms should be used in conjunction with a spermicidal gel.
 The chemicals in these gels do not enter the breast milk and therefore are harmless to a nursing infant.
 Failure to prevent pregnancy is usually due to improper use, failure to use at all, or breakage.
 Latex condoms may cause an allergic reaction in some women, but will not affect the nursing infant in any way.

 It should be noted that using a male latex condom is the only birth control method that protects you from sexually transmitted diseases.